 In the fundamental stages of meditation one has to decide some target upon which one can concentrate.
 He has to concentrate with the help of his sensors like ' Eyes, Nose, Ears, Mouth and Touch' that means he can

-- And he can listen to the mantra with his ears Further more he is not permitted to think anything else, except the target.
+Further more he is not permitted to think anything else, except the target.

 A target would be anything, which ones mind would like to concentrate upon.
 It would be anything, which will give tranquility and serenity to ones mind.

 For instance it would be a photograph of ones deity.
 In this case the photo frame is the target .
 In the fundamental stage one can look at the frame, the picture of the deity, the background of the picture.
 Think about all the above factors, recite or hear a mantra of that deity, but one has to see to it that ones mind does not run away beyond the target decided.
 One can develop his capacity of sitting in this stage from 5-10 minutes to any amount of time.

 But once the mind thinks of some other factors your meditation comes to an end .
 This stage is truly a very fundamental stage and needs a lot of practice because we are never used to control our minds.

 Once you have achieved this for specific period of time you can try for the 'Dhyan'.